Quantitative Decomposition of Speckle Decorrelation for Inverse Problems in Complex Wave Scattering: Main

 In conclusion, we have identified a fundamental, yet previously missing, principle for the statistics in complex wave scattering, the decomposition principle, which allows for a comprehensive and general description of speckle decorrelations.
 Similarly to the ``emergence" phenomena, a large number of scattering events produce a new simple law, which is different from the one for a single scatterer.
 Although speckle patterns originate from a complicate multi-scattering process inside the medium, the decomposition principle claims that its autocorrelation is independent of the specific microstructure of scatterers and the corresponding back-scattered field.
 For forward scattering, the decorrelation only comes from volumetric scattering, as all transmitted light has to penetrate the full depth.
 The forward decorrelation would deviate from the diffusion model, and the transmission matrix is commonly used to quantify its scattering property, though in this paper we are not investigating this regime any further.
 Moreover, the decorrelation depth along the z-direction remains to be discussed.
 Here we simply assume that the decorrelation depth is longer than the thin-layer thickness at the sample surface, and it becomes approximately a constant deep inside the scattering volume.
 In practice, it should be a continuous function of depth, whose specific formula requires further studies.
+Two inverse problems, particle size estimation and corner imaging, show better performances by substituting the ideal memory model with the superposition model.
+For any prior knowledge and inverse algorithm, it's possible to gain a better performance by upgrading the forward model.
+Consequently, we anticipate that the amnesia effect could also enhance inverse problems in other scattering related fields\cite{Soldevila2023,Cao2022,Yoon2020,Faccio2020,Zhang2023,Jayabarathi2022,Pandya2023,Li2021,Liu2022}, without necessitating significant changes to their existing algorithms. \begin{backmatter}